apartment with moving boxes

 The Fair Housing Act forbids discrimination of tenants or prospective tenants because of their disability or the disability of a person associated with them, as well as race, religion, sex, color, familial status, and national origin.

-This act covers most housing, but can on rare occasions exempt owner-occupied buildings with no more than four units, housing operated by religious organizations and private clubs that limit occupancy to members, and single-family houses sold or rented by the owner without the use of an agent.
+This act covers most housing.
+However, owner-occupied buildings with no more than four units, housing operated by religious organizations and private clubs that limit occupancy to members, and single-family houses sold or rented by the owner without the use of an agent are exempt.

-• A landlord refusing to rent or negotiate housing.
+• A landlord refusing to rent or negotiate housing with a disabled applicant.

-• Providing different facilities or housing services, or assigning a tenant to a particular area of housing.
+• Providing different facilities or housing services based on ability, or assigning a tenant to a particular area of housing.

 • Asking prospective tenants to provide additional renting qualification criteria, such as fees and application requirements.